Lucy Powell: Career

 Powell began her career working as a parliamentary assistant for Beverley Hughes, after having worked at the Labour Party Headquarters in Millbank Tower during the 1997 general election campaign.

-She joined the pro-Euro and pro-EU Treaty pressure group Britain in Europe (BiE), originally in a public relations role and later as head of regional campaigning.
+She joined the pro-euro and pro-EU Treaty pressure group Britain in Europe (BiE), originally in a public relations role and later as head of regional campaigning.
 She replaced Simon Buckby as Campaign Director of BiE.
 In this capacity, she worked with Chris Patten, Neil Kinnock, Nick Clegg and Danny Alexander.

 After BiE was wound down in June 2005 because of the referendum "No" votes in France and the Netherlands, she worked for the non-departmental public body or quango NESTA (the National Endowment for Science, Technology and the Arts), initially in a public affairs role and later to establish and manage the Manchester Innovation Fund project.

-From May 2010 to September 2010 Powell managed Ed Miliband's successful campaign for the Labour Party leadership.
+From May 2010 to September 2010, Powell managed Ed Miliband's successful campaign for the 2010 Labour Party leadership election.
 She then was Ed Miliband's acting and later deputy chief of staff from September 2010 to April 2012.